-Alternatively, you also may schedule your Salary Deferral Contribution election to automatically increase annually.
-Subject to rules established by the Plan Administrator, your automatic increase election will begin in the first full payroll period of the month of your choosing.
-You may elect to automatically increase your Salary Deferral Contribution savings rate annually by a minimum of one percent (1%) and a maximum of three percent (3%).
+Subject to rules established by the Plan Administrator, your automatic increase election will begin in the month (i.e., payroll period) of your choosing.
+You may elect to automatically increase your Before-Tax Contribution savings rate annually by a minimum of one percent (1%) and a maximum of three percent (3%).
 Your automatic increase election will continue on an annual basis, with each new increase becoming effective on approximately the anniversary of the effective date of your automatic increase election.
 Your automatic increase election will remain in effect until the earliest of:

-- You make an election to: - o Increase, decrease, or suspend the rate of your Salary Deferral, Roth, and/or After-Tax Contributions, - Increase, decrease, or revoke this "automatic increase election"; - The combined rate of your Salary Deferral Contributions, Roth Contributions, and After-Tax Contributions reaches the Plan limit of 75 percent of your Compensation; or - You cease to be a Covered Employee eligible to actively participate in the Plan (see the section "Eligibility" on Page 5 of this Guide for more information).
+- You make an election to: - o Increase, decrease, or suspend the rate of your Before-Tax, Roth and/or After-Tax Employee Contributions, - o Increase, decrease, or revoke this "automatic increase election"; - The combined rate of your Before-Tax Contributions, Roth Contributions, and After-Tax Employee Contributions reaches the Plan limit of 75 percent of your Compensation; or - You cease to be a Covered Employee eligible to actively participate in the Plan (see the section "Eligibility" on Page 3 of this Guide for more information.